Skullgirls: Gameplay

-The game includes a story mode, arcade mode, versus mode, training room, tutorial mode, and online play using the GGPO networking library.
-Skullgirls includes various unique features to address system and balance problems, such as infinite combo detection.
-When the game detects a looping combo through monitoring the players' attacks, the other player can break free of the infinite by hitting any button.
-In addition, Skullgirls offers protection against "unblockable attacks", which occur when a player, for example, uses a low-hitting move and a high-hitting assist attack at the same time, making it nearly impossible for the opponent to block.
-The game attempts to remedy the issue by offering a brief period of unblockable protection after successfully blocking any attack.
+Skullgirls includes technical features to address system and balance problems common in fighting games, such as "infinite combo" detection and protection against "unblockable attacks".
+Infinite combos occur when a player is able to create a repeating, inescapable loop of attacks as an exploit.
+When the game detects an infinite combo through monitoring a player's actions, the opposing player can break free from it by hitting any button.
+Unblockable attacks occur when a player, for example, uses a low-hitting move and a high-hitting assist at the same time, making it impossible for the opponent to block.
+The game attempts to remedy the issue by offering a brief grace period after blocking which will guard against other hit types.